nozomi209/5000hw5-q6/HW5_Problem6_Solution.md

 ## Notes

-1. **Theoretical Proofs:** The following theoretical proofs should be provided separately:
+1. **Theoretical Proofs:** Complete theoretical derivations are provided in this document:
-   - Discretization formula derivation (Problem 1)
+   - Discretization formula derivation (Section 1.1)
-   - Feedback law convergence proof (Problem 2b)
+   - Feedback law convergence proof (Section 2b.1)

 2. **Plot Interpretation:** All plots are interactive and can be zoomed/panned in the HTML report.